30 Things To Do In The Netherlands – Suggested By Locals

 The Dutch are also fond of savory snacks, especially fried ones, because these are also inexpensive, and you will skip dinner if you have tried the full range of Dutch snacks during happy hour.
 Bitterballen is the favorite savory snack served with boatloads of mustard in every bar in The Netherlands.

-Zaanse Schans is located less than 20 km (12 mi) north of Amsterdam, and day trips to Zaanse Schans are often combined with a visit to Volendam or Marke (see below).
+Situated less than 20 km north of Amsterdam, trips to Zaanse Schans are frequently paired with visits to nearby towns like Volendam and Marken.

 Alkmaar is our best-kept secret because it has one of the most beautiful historic city centers in The Netherlands that nobody knows about.
 It is a gorgeous medieval center, prettier than Amsterdam, Leiden, or Delft.